 Vehicles: Tesla (Australian models), European models 2018+, VW, Renault, Jaguar, Kia, Range Rover, Hyundai Ioniq 2018 and BMW 2018.

-Description: Type 2 in the standard plug for Europe and will be the standard plug in Australia from 2018.
+Description: Type 2 in the standard plug for Europe and is the standard plug in Australia.
 While there are vehicles in Australia that use Type 1 plugs, this will change because Type 2 is capable of utilising our 3-phase power grid.

 Vehicles: Tesla only.

-Description: The Tesla Destination Chargers were designed for exclusive use with Tesla vehicles, and even though they use Me Type 2 connector, they won’t charge a standard ZEV that uses Type 2.
+Description: The Tesla Destination Chargers were designed for exclusive use with Tesla vehicles, and even though they use a Type 2 connector, they won’t charge a standard ZEV that uses Type 2.